“Crossing the Divide: How to Reach the Other Side in Politics, Religion, and More”

-Christian Science Monitor Editor Marshall Ingwerson moderates a thought-provoking panel presentation by five Monitor correspondents in a discussion of breaking news and current events.
+The Christian Science Monitor Editor Marshall Ingwerson moderates a thought-provoking panel discussion with senior Monitor correspondents.

 Audience members will be invited to participate in a lively question-and-answer forum.
 Don’t miss this opportunity to hear insights from the journalists who report the news from the frontlines.